PolyRun/HighVolumes/OPTIMIZATIONS.md

   * could implement versions for different n?
   * vectorNorm should also be checked - not benchmarked yet

+* Ball\_intersect
+  * at about 2 fpc
+  * basically 2 vectorNorms and a dotProduct
+  * fuse vectorNorm and dotProduct, less reads
+  * maybe vectorize?

+* Ball\_intersectCoord
+  * is only a vectorNorm + div + sqrt
+  * probably hard to do much beyond vectorNorm?

 * Polytope vs PolytopeT
   * row vs column matrix A. allows for different impl, especially when vectorizing